Laura Hall (musician): Whose Line Is It Anyway?

 Many of the sketches on Whose Line Is It Anyway? include music, and there have been a number of musicians during the show's run.
 Colin Sell provided the music for the original BBC Radio series, and Richard Vranch took over the job when the show was brought to television in the United Kingdom.
 Hall made her first appearance on the show when it moved to the United States for its final series, and she appeared on six of the UK series' episodes.

-Hall continued as the sole musician in the first season of the American version of the show, and additional musicians were added beginning with the second season.
-Hall was often joined by multi-instrumentalist Linda Taylor, and on occasion other musicians were added.
+Hall continued as the sole musician in the first season of the American version of the show.
+From the second season onward, Hall was often joined by multi-instrumentalist Linda Taylor, and other musicians were added occasionally.
 Additional performers included Anna Wanselius, Cece Worrall-Ruben, Anne King, and Candy Girard.
-Hall has performed throughout the thirteen seasons of the American series.
+Hall has performed throughout the twenty seasons of the American series.

-Hall has also participated in similar projects with Drew Carey, such as Drew Carey's Green Screen Show and Drew Carey and the Improv Allstars.
+Hall participated in similar projects with Drew Carey, such as Drew Carey's Green Screen Show and Drew Carey and the Improv Allstars.
 She also appeared in two episodes of Carey's sitcom, The Drew Carey Show.